kishorechk/vendor-price-aggregator/README.md

 ![Entity Model](./images/entity-model.png)

-The solution initially supports json message format for vendor and clients.
-This can be extended to support other formats like XML, CSV by building transformer to process specific message format.
+The solution initially supports JSON message format for vendor and clients.
+The JSON format has been chosen due its lightweight format and easy to marshal and unmarshal.
+The solution can be extended to support other formats like XML, CSV by building transformer to process specific message format.

 ### Store
 The solution stores the prices in local store which will be updated for all the price updates in realtime.
 The solution currently uses in-memory hashmap which can be switched to actual database in future.

 ### Cache
 The solution maintains a local cache (ehCache) of prices which will be updated for all the price updates in real time.
 The cache eviction policy setup to delete the records older than 30 days.
+There will be no data older than 30 days in the cache.
+If there is no feed received for >30 days then the system cannot provide one to a client request.

 ### Webservices
 The solution offers REST API endpoints to fetch prices -